Checklist: How to Grade the Obamacare Repeal

 ☐ 2.
 Maintain the existing reduction in payments made by

-medical care providers, as well
+Medicare to hospitals and medical care providers, as well

 as other cost savings measures.
 (This includes decreased